onyudo/hairy-antler-distillery/README.md

 Ctrl+C
 ```

+## Technologies Used

+The tools, technologies and frameworks used for this project are as follows: VS Code, Firefox Developers Edition browser, Git, GitHub, Node.js, NPM, Nodemon, Express.js, CORS, Better-SQLite3 and Postman.

 ## Project Features

 Hairy Antler Distillery meets the recommended requirements for a Code:You capstone project.
 Below you will find a detailed list on what requirements have been met from the Project Requirements document, as well as how it meets said requirements.